Josser in the Army

 Josser in the Army is a 1932 British war comedy film directed by Norman Lee and starring Ernie Lotinga, Betty Norton, Jack Hobbs.
-It was part of the Josser series of films featuring Lotinga.
+It was written by Frank Launder, Herbert Sargent and Con West, and was part of the Josser series of films featuring Lotinga.
 It was made at Elstree Studios by British International Pictures.

 Synopsis

 Following the outbreak of the First World War in 1914, factory foreman Jimmy Josser joins the regiment of his employer.
 While serving on the western front he manages to thwart a plan by German secret agents.